evrendev/calculator-app/README.md

-# Frontend Mentor - Four card feature section solution
+# Frontend Mentor - Calculator app solution

-This is a solution to the [Four card feature section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK/hub).
+This is a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents